DeeMainiac/Ds_ValheimMods/README.md

 Requires [Jötunn](https://www.nexusmods.com/valheim/mods/1138).

-You can also find it here on [NexusMods](https://www.nexusmods.com/valheim/mods/1580/?tab=description).
+You can find the .dll here [NexusMods](https://www.nexusmods.com/valheim/mods/1580/?tab=description).

 Tired of not being able to build a cool dock from the shores to the depths, a massive bridge across the seas, or even an underwater city?
 Get the Seafloor Walking Boots!
 Equip them to traverse the seafloor in safety and build your dreams from the ground up!